India protests: Doctors call for shutdown of services – DW – 08/16/2024

 West Bengal Chief Minister Mamata Banerjee led a rally in the state's capital city, Kolkata, on Friday, after students, doctors and residents took to the streets on the eve of India's Independence Day.

-Protests have generally been peaceful, but a mob vandalized the hospital where the medic was killed, with protests having picked up more steam following the incident.
+Protests have generally been peaceful, but a mob vandalized the hospital where the medic was killed on Wednesday night, with protests having picked up more steam following the incident.

 Demonstrators also gathered near Parliament in New Delhi, and people assembled in various other cities like Mumbai and Hyderabad.